BackbeatNeilson/SACAP-2025-php3/README.md

-# 📘 Appendices C & D: Statistical Procedures and Outputs
+# 📘 Appendix F: Statistical Procedures and Outputs

 This repository accompanies a research proposal investigating the relationship between AI usage and self-efficacy in undergraduate students.